SAP-samples/btp-developer-guide-cap/documentation/saas/lep/3-prepare-for-cf.md

 To deploy a multitenant application and access it in the subscriber subaccount through SAP Build Work Zone, you have to update the MTA configuration for design time and runtime.
 In the `mta.yaml` file, update the following configurations:

-1. Add dependencies to `incident-management-mtx`.
+1. Add dependencies to the MTX sidecar module.
 To get the reuse dependent services, add the following services to the `requires` section:

     ```yaml
-    - name: incidents-mtx
+    - name: incident-management-mtx
         ...
         requires:
           - name: incidents-registry